gitkraken/gk-dev-docs/gk-dev/gk-dev-reseller.md

 ---
 title: GitKraken Reseller Guide
-description: For resellers to learn about how to purchase and manage GitKraken Accounts and Organizations
+description: Learn how to purchase and manage GitKraken accounts and organizations as a reseller.
 taxonomy:
     category: gk-dev
 ---

 <kbd>Last updated: June 2025</kbd>